-In order to become a Registered Massage Therapist (RMT) in Ontario, applicants must report any criminal convictions.
-In addition, the applicant must satisfy the Registration Committee that they will practise Massage Therapy with decency, honesty and integrity, and in accordance with the law, and will display an appropriately professional attitude.
-Applicants meet this requirement, in part, by submitting a criminal record check with their application for registration.
+Applicants for registration must satisfy the Registration Committee that they will practise Massage Therapy with decency, honesty and integrity, and in accordance with the law, and will display an appropriately professional attitude.
+Applicants meet this requirement, in part, by submitting a Vulnerable Sector criminal record check (VS Check) with their application for registration.

-A VS Check is an enhanced criminal record check that provides more information than the former CPIC check.
-It includes a check of national databases maintained by the RCMP and local police records where the applicant lives.
-A VS Check includes:
+A VS Check is an enhanced criminal record check that includes a check of national databases maintained by the Royal Canadian Mounted Police (RCMP) and local police records where the applicant lives.
+A VS Check provides:

-- Findings of guilt under the Youth Criminal Justice Act;
+- findings of guilt under the Youth Criminal Justice Act, 2003;

 Assessment of VS Check Findings

-- The relevance of the offence to the practice of Massage Therapy.
+- the relevance of the conduct to the practise of Massage Therapy.